groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/advanced-usage/using-ocr/ocr-usage-basics.md

     // Create an instance of TextOptions to use OCR TextOptions options = new TextOptions(false, true, ocrOptions);
-    // Extract a text using OCR
+    // Extract text using OCR
     using (TextReader reader = parser.GetText(options))
     {
-        // Print a text or 'not supported' message Console.WriteLine(reader == null ?
+        // Print text or 'not supported' message Console.WriteLine(reader == null ?
 "Text extraction isn't supported" : reader.ReadToEnd());
     }
 }